Lenny Schultz

-Lenny Schultz (born December 13, 1933) is an American retired comedian who performed during the 1970s on television and at comedy clubs in New York City.
-His madcap style of improvisational comedy influenced other comedians such as Gallagher, Carrot Top, and David Letterman.
+Leonard Schultz (December 13, 1933 – March 16, 2025) was an American comedian who performed during the 1970s on television and at comedy clubs in New York City.
+His madcap style of improvisational comedy influenced other comedians such as Robin Williams, Gallagher, Carrot Top, and David Letterman.

-Biography
+Life and career

-Born in The Bronx, he began making other children laugh at age eight by imitating chickens, making sound effects, and doing voices.
+Born in The Bronx, Schultz began making other children laugh at age eight by imitating chickens, making sound effects, and doing voices.
 Originally hoping for a career as a Major League Baseball pitcher, at 18 Schultz was offered a contract by a New York Yankee-owned minor league team.
 A shoulder injury compelled him to turn down the contract and ended his athletic career.

 Instead he went to college, earning a bachelor of science degree from New York University and a master of science degree in Education from Hunter College.
-After serving in the United States Army in Special Services, he became a high school gym teacher in 1955, teaching at such New York City schools as John Adams High School and Newtown High School.
+After serving in the U.S. Army with the Special Services division during the Korean War, he became a high school gym teacher in 1955, teaching at such New York City schools as John Adams High School and Newtown High School.
 As a teacher, he was appreciated by his students and fellow teachers for his sense of humor, but ignored their encouragement to take up stand-up comedy.
 When friends convinced him to write a few minutes of an act, he debuted at open mic night at The Improv comedy club in New York in 1969 and quickly gained a popular following.